xlang-ai/Spider2/README.md

 ## 📰 News

-- **2025-01-07**: <p style="color:red;">Please note that we do not recommend using the Spider 2.0 Gold SQL we released for SFT, as it may affect the fairness of evaluation and hinder better benchmarking of the model's SQL capabilities.</p>
+- **2025-01-07**: Please note that we do not recommend using the Spider 2.0 Gold SQL we released for SFT, as it may affect the fairness of evaluation and hinder better benchmarking of the model's SQL capabilities.
+The release of Gold SQL is intended to help users design prompts.

 - **2025-01-06**: Please refer to the [data update log](https://docs.google.com/document/d/1a69mxO7m1nMndXp8H_-aggvYDbcbiS3rV9GPXEw-DeM/edit?usp=sharing) to track changes in the evaluation examples.
 The [leaderboard](https://spider2-sql.github.io/) results will also change dynamically accordingly.